Still Not a Player

-"Still Not a Player" is the second single from Big Pun's debut album Capital Punishment.
+"Still Not a Player" is a song by American rapper Big Pun, released on March 28, 1998 as the second single from his debut album Capital Punishment (1997).
 The song was produced by Knobody and features R&B singer Joe.

 Composition

-The song is a remix of Big Pun's previous single "I'm Not a Player" produced by Minnesota and contains an interpolation of Joe's "Don't Wanna Be a Player".
+"Still Not a Player" is an East Coast hip-hop and pop-rap song, that remixes Big Pun's debut single, "I'm Not a Player" (1997).
+The song was produced by Minnesota and contains an interpolation of Joe's "Don't Wanna Be a Player".
 It also samples "A Little Bit of Love" by Brenda Russell.
 In addition to samples, the song contains interpolations of Earth, Wind & Fire's "Brazilian Rhyme (Beijo)"; towards the end of the song, the refrain "Punisher...Punisher...Punisher, Big Punisher" is sung to the tune and rhythm of the lead vocals from the track.

 Chart performance

 The song peaked at No. 24 on the Billboard Hot 100 and at No. 6 on the Billboard Hot R&B/Hip-Hop Songs chart, making it the most successful single released by Big Pun.
 It was ranked the 108th best song of 1980-2005 by Blender magazine, and was ranked #76 on VH1's list of the 100 Greatest Hip Hop Songs.